By: Zinnia Healing Editorial Staff | Edited By: Rebecca Hill

 - Nerve damage

-During this stage, the person’s drinking problem has become so severe that they have lost the ability to stop drinking, and drinking begins to consume every aspect of their life.
-They may recognize the devastating effects that alcohol is having on their life and attempt to quit, but when they do, they experience severe symptoms of alcohol withdrawal because their body and brain have become so accustomed to alcohol.
+During this late stage, the person’s drinking problem has become so severe that they have lost the ability to stop drinking, and drinking begins to consume every aspect of their life.
+They may recognize the devastating effects that alcohol is having on their life and attempt to quit.

 During this stage, serious diseases can develop, including cirrhosis and an increased risk of injury from an accident and/or self-harm.
 Other symptoms of end-stage alcoholism include: